 The DrawSquare procedure draws rectangles in the current line style (selected by the SetLineStyle procedure).
 A rectangle is defined by the coordinates of the points at its upper left and lower right corners.
-A boolean value, Fill, allows you to fill the rectangle with the current drawing color (determined by the SetForegroundColor procedure).
+A Boolean value, Fill allows you to fill the rectangle with the current drawing color (determined by the SetForegroundColor procedure).
 The following program (DRWSQ.PAS on the distribution disk) draws a series of consecutively larger squares around the center of the screen, with no fill.
 Another example program not illustrated here (DRWHCH.PAS on the distribution disk) draws hatched squares.

+'''

 program DrawSquares;

-{\$I typedef.sys} {\$I graphix.sys} {\$I kernel.sys} {include the graphics system code}
+uses

+Dos, Crt, GDriver, Printer, GKernel;

-var i:integer;
+var

+I : integer:

 begin

-InitGraphic; {init the system and screen}
+{ Init the system and screen }

+InitGraphic;

+DefineWorld(1,0,0,1000,1000);

-DefineWorld(1,0,1000,1000,0); {define a world for drawing}
+{ Define a world for drawing }

-SelectWorld(1); {select it}
+SelectWorld(1);

+{ Select it }

 SelectWindow(1);

 DrawBorder;

+{ Draw 20 squares }

-for i:=1 to 20 do DrawSquare(500-i25,500-i25,500+i25,500+i25,false);
+for I := 1 to 20 do

+DrawSquare(500-I25, 500-I25, 500+I25, 500+I25, false);

-repeat until KeyPressed; {wait until a key is pressed}
+{ Wait until a key is pressed }

+repeat until KeyPressed;

 LeaveGraphic;

-end.
+end. { DrawSquares }

+'''